diamirio/backend-nx-skeleton/packages/nestjs-util/README.md

 ### Reporting to sentry.io

-`GlobalSentryExceptionFilter` extends the functionality of the `GlobalExceptionFilter` with additional reporting of errors with HTTP statuscode >= 500 to sentry.io.
+`GlobalSentryExceptionFilter` extends the functionality of the `GlobalExceptionFilter` with additional reporting of errors to sentry.io.
 The options for sentry need to be set in the config file.
 At least the `dsn` has to be defined for a successful initialization.
 If the initialization was not successful, a warning will be displayed and the filter behaves as the base `GlobalExceptionFilter`.
+By default, only unhandled or critical exceptions with HTTP statuscode >= 500 will be reported.
+Setting the optional config param `reportAll` to true will report all exceptions to sentry e.g. HttpExceptions, AuthorizationExceptions etc.

 This filter requires the `@sentry/node` package to be installed in your project.
 Please add it to your `package.json` dependencies.